 Embark on a Shipwreck Exploration Adventure for Non-Divers

-Join a group aboard the Research Vessel Agassiz June 22 through June 26, 2020, where we will use state-of- the-art technology to locate and image shipwrecks in the waters of the Keweenaw Peninsula on Lake Superior.
+Join a group aboard the Research Vessel Agassiz in the summer of 2022, where we will use state-of- the-art technology to locate and image shipwrecks in the waters of the Keweenaw Peninsula on Lake Superior.
 The week-long experience is intended for people who are not divers and would like to learn how an actual shipwreck search and exploration is conducted.
 The base for these activities is the Great Lakes Research Center (GLRC) on the Keweenaw Waterway at Michigan Technological University in Houghton, Michigan.